Fundamental Data On REITs In COVID-19 Environment

 Residential

-All 3 subsectors of residential REITs (student housing, apartments, and manufactured housing) have ben able to collect most of their rent.
+All 3 subsectors of residential REITs (student housing, apartments, and manufactured housing) have been able to collect most of their rent.
 The overall sector average is 94%.

 Healthcare

-The only healthcare REITs for which we could find hard April data so far are Medical Properties Trust (MPW) and Global Medical REIT (GMRE) which each collected 96% of April rent.
+The only healthcare REITs for which we could find hard April data so far are Medical Properties Trust (NYSE:MPW) and Global Medical REIT (NYSE:GMRE), which each collected 96% of April rent.

-We anticipate the rest of the sector coming in a bit lower than that as MPW and GMRE are among the best operators in the space and hopsitals/MOBs are mildly outperforming the other property types.
+We anticipate the rest of the sector coming in a bit lower than that, as MPW and GMRE are among the best operators in the space and hospitals/MOBs are mildly outperforming the other property types.

-Overall I am anticipating about 90% rent collection for the sector, but there are significant error bars around that estimate given how little hard data has been released.
+Overall, I am anticipating about 90% rent collection for the sector, but there are significant error bars around that estimate, given how little hard data has been released.

 Putting it together